Dynamic Memory Allocation In C: Complete Guide

 • free()

 The malloc() or ‘memory allocation’ function in C allocates a single memory block of a set size.
 This block initially contains some garbage value.
+By default, it returns a pointer of the type void.

-The syntax: p = (int)*malloc(n*sizeof(int));
+General Syntax: p = (int)*malloc(n*sizeof(int));

 #include<stdio.h>